Gathering the curious, the creative, the collaborative.

 Salon Culture

-In our second Ursprung Retreat, we looked into historical examples of successful social technologies for communication and interdisciplinary exchange.
+In May, we were interested in historical examples of successful social technologies for communication and interdisciplinary exchange.
 We gathered 18 participants to explore the phenomenon of 17th-19th century salons - intimate spaces for exploratory conversations driven by ideas rather than status.

 Highlights included a cross-pollination studio pairing orthogonal participants for creation sprints, discussions on the hidden costs of interdisciplinarity, a filmmaker’s introduction to a personal theory of cinedelics, experiments with Bohmian dialogues, and a spontaneous multi-day session on deriving everything from first principles.